Query Processing on Tensor Computation Runtimes: Background

 \subsection{Tensor Operations}

-TCRs provide hundreds of tensor operations, and new ones are added every year to enable new NN architectures.
-Next, we provide a brief summary of the operators used in \system, organized by category~\footnote{Since \system is currently built on top of PyTorch, from now on we will use the PyTorch naming convention.
+TCRs provide hundreds of tensor operations.
+We provide a brief summary of the operators used in \system, organized by category\footnote{Since \system is currently built on top of PyTorch, from now on we will use the PyTorch naming convention.
 Note that similar tensor operations can be found on other TCRs.
 Additionally, here we take the freedom to provide a different taxonomy than the one found in the PyTorch documentation~\cite{pytorch-tensor-doc} and in our previous work~\cite{hummingbird-vision}.}.